Dance

 Class Time Limit

-Solos, duets Not to exceed three (3) minutes
+Solos, Duets, Trios, Quartets Not to exceed three (3) minutes

-Small and Large Groups Not to exceed six (6) minutes
+Small, Medium and Large Groups Not to exceed five (5) minutes

-Production Minimum six (6) minutes – Maximum ten (10) minutes
+Production Minimum five (5) minutes – Maximum ten (10) minutes

-The title of a dance is required on the entry forms for all group dances plus solos & duets entries in some categories.
+The title of a dance is required on the entry forms for all group dances plus solos, duets, trios, and quartet entries in some categories.
 Please carefully read the rules given in each category.

 Ballet Section